anushamanohar/CS5100/README.md

 The hybrid approach integrates proven manual control sequences to handle the more precise grasping requirements.

-## Future Enhancements

-- Improve object variety and difficulty
-- Transfer to real robotic hardware
-- Implement more complex manipulation tasks
-- Optimize for speed and efficiency
-- Improve the CNN architecture for better visual processing
-- Extend the current Hybrid RL model to do the drop sequence along with the existing grasp sequence as well

-## Contributors

-1. Shruti Pasumarti
-2. Anusha Manohar
-3. Spencer Karofsky
-4. Hemanth Sai Madadapu

 ## Manual Testing Result Images

 <h3>Manipulation Process</h3>